 The following is a condensed, less academic excerpt of a paper I recently wrote for my final graduate course.
-It also represents the completion of Task #3 on my 9-Week Productivity Challenge and the conclusion of a series of posts here on Earth and Money related the social and environmental impacts of our investments.
-The series began two weeks ago with a look at an emerging type of investment vehicle, community bonds, then introduced how we might be funding our own demise, what corporate social responsibility represents, and whether ethical mutual funds are a better way to invest.
+It also represents the completion of Task #3 on my 9-Week Productivity Challenge and the beginning of a series of posts here on Earth and Money related the social and environmental impacts of our investments.
+The series began unofficially two weeks ago with a look at an emerging type of investment vehicle, community bonds, and last week, introduced how we might be funding our own demise, and what corporate social responsibility represents.

 Like What You See?
 Share the Story!